GordeyTsy/codex-with-ssh/README.md

 - **Image sources** – [`images/ssh-bastion/`](images/ssh-bastion/) contains the Dockerfile, entrypoint, telemetry wrappers, and the `codex-hostctl` CLI.
 - **Manifest templates** – [`manifests/ssh-bastion/`](manifests/ssh-bastion/) keeps namespace, ConfigMap, Deployment, and Service templates.
 They are filled via `envsubst` during deployment.
 - **Host script** – [`scripts/deploy-ssh-bastion.sh`](scripts/deploy-ssh-bastion.sh) is the single entry point: it can (optionally) build/push the image, applies manifests, waits for rollout, and prints the Codex-facing endpoint together with the SSH private key.
-- **Workspace script** – [`scripts/setup-codex-workspace.sh`](scripts/setup-codex-workspace.sh) installs the private key, refreshes `~/.ssh/config`, starts the HTTPS tunnel, and keeps the AGENTS documentation in sync.
+- **Workspace script** – [`scripts/setup-codex-workspace.sh`](scripts/setup-codex-workspace.sh) installs the private key, refreshes `~/.ssh/config`, wires in the HTTP-based tunnel helper, and keeps the AGENTS documentation in sync.

 ---